openHPI/TeachingTeamGuidelines/docs/features/analytics/dashboards/qcalerts.md

 # QC Alerts

+All visualizations of course data can be found in the course dashboard and its more detailed sub-pages.

 ![Dashboard](../../../img/course_admin_items/dashboard.png)
 *Fig. Navigate the Dashboard button from the drop-down list under the Course Administration button*

+To get to the detailed sub-pages, you can use the statistics menu on the course dashboard.

 ![Statistics](../../../img/features/analytics/dashboard/statistics.png)
 *Fig. Find the Statistics button on the right hand side of the page*

+There, you'll also find an overview of the quality control (QC) alerts issued by the system.

 ![QC Alerts](../../../img/features/analytics/dashboard/qc_alerts.png)
 *Fig. Navigate the QC Alerts section from the drop-down list under the Statistics button*

-In this page, you can view all the QC alerts based on the **QC Rules** set by the course administrators.
-QC rules are a set of rules that are defined by the course administrators for their respective courses.
-Further details about the QC rules are mentioned in the page below.
-In the image shown below, you will find the list of QC alerts listed according to the specific QC rules along with its severity and status for a particular course.
+The system issues **QC alerts** based on the **QC rules** that have been defined by the platform administrators.
+QC alerts can have different severities.
+Some of them should necessarily be addressed for a good course experience others are rather gentle reminders to the teaching team.

 ![QC Alerts 1](../../../img/features/analytics/dashboard/qc_alerts_details.png)
 *Fig. Preview of sample QC alerts of a specific course*

-To further explain the statistics, the following headings are used as mentioned in the image above:
-- **Actions**	- Available action buttons for the specific QC rule
+- **Actions**	- QC Alerts can be ignored if the teaching team thinks decides that they are irrelevant.
-- **Rule**	- Lists the QC rules set for that specific course
+- **Rule**	- the name of the QC rule that triggered the alert
-- **Status**	- Status of the QC rule
+- **Status**	- Status of the QC alert
-- **Severity**	- Severity of the specific QC rule based on the number of times it was triggered
+- **Severity**	- Severity of the QC alert
-- **Course**	- Name of the course for which the QC rule was triggered
-- **Link**	- Links to the specific item for which the QC rule was triggered
-- **Annotation**	- Brief annotation of the specific item for which the QC rule was triggered
+- **Annotation**	- Short description of the QC Rule
-- **Updated at** - Latest timestamp of the action

 # QC Rules
-To find the QC Rules, click on the **Administration** button found above the page and select **QC Rules** from the drop-down list.
+To find and activate the QC Rules, select **QC Rules** from the **Course Administration** drop-down list.

 ![QC Rules](../../../img/features/analytics/dashboard/qc_rules.png)
 *Fig. Navigate the QC Rules section from the drop-down list under the Administration button on top of the page*